You were in the hospital after having a stroke. A stroke happens when blood flow to part of the brain stops.

 - Antiplatelet medicines (aspirin or clopidogrel) help keep your blood from clotting.

-- Beta blockers, diuretics (water pills), and ACE inhibitor medicines control your blood pressure and protect your heart.
+- Calcium channel blockers, diuretics (water pills), and ACE inhibitor medicines regulate your blood pressure and protect your heart.

 - Statins lower your cholesterol.

-- If you have diabetes, control your blood sugar at the level your provider recommends.
+- If you have diabetes, regulate your blood sugar at the level your provider recommends.

 Do not stop taking any of these medicines.

-If you are taking a blood thinner, such as warfarin (Coumadin), you may need to have extra blood tests done.
+Some blood thinners, such as warfarin (Coumadin), will require you to have extra blood tests done.

 Staying Healthy